sharpcoding/jukebox-demo/README.md

 ### Visualizing hierarchical data with `TreeList` component

-As an example, in the following example JSON...
+As an example, in the following JSON:

 ```
 [